People are more likely to listen to someone speaking confidently than someone speaking accurately without confidence.

 3) Get out of your comfort zone

-The more you get out of your comfort zone, the more comfortable you’ll be with new experiences.
-Dropping a stone into a still lake creates huge a huge ripple effect but drop one in the ever moving and adapting sea and the impact is much less.
+You’ll have a lot more confidence doing activities within your comfort zone.
+This is one of the Four Cornerstones of generating self-confidence.
+The thing is, how do you make that zone wider?
+Take small steps out of your comfort zone and you’ll soon find it expanding.
+Dropping a stone into a still lake creates a huge ripple effect but drop one in the ever moving and adapting sea and the impact is much less.
 So try chopping and changing – here’s what others have done:

 - Sitting in a cafe or restaurant by yourself, without being glued to the phone.